RI-SE/smirk/docs/System Architecture Description.md

 ![Logical_View](/docs/figures/logical_view.png) <a name="logical_view"></a>

-SMIRK consists of the following main components:​
+SMIRK consists of the following main components:
-- Hardware sensors​ and actuators in ESI Pro-SiVIC
+- Hardware sensors and actuators in ESI Pro-SiVIC
-	- Mono **Camera**​ (752x480 (WVGA), sensor dimension 3.13 cm x 2.00 cm, focal length 3.73 cm, angle of view 45 degrees)
+	- Mono **Camera** (752x480 (WVGA), sensor dimension 3.13 cm x 2.00 cm, focal length 3.73 cm, angle of view 45 degrees)
-	- **Radar** unit (providing object tracking and relative lateral and longitudinal speeds)​
+	- **Radar** unit (providing object tracking and relative lateral and longitudinal speeds)
 	- **Ego Car** (Audi A4 for which we are mostly concearned with the brake system)
-- Software components implemented in Python​
+- Software components implemented in Python
 	- **Radar Logic** (calculating TTC based on relative speeds)
-	- **Perception Orchestrator** (the overall perception logic)​
+	- **Perception Orchestrator** (the overall perception logic)
 	- **Rule Engine** (part of the safety cage, implementing heuristics such as pedestrians do not fly in the air)
 	- **Uncertainty Manager** (main part of the safety cage, implementing logic to avoid false positives)
-	- **Brake Manager** (calculating and sending brake signals to the ego car)​
+	- **Brake Manager** (calculating and sending brake signals to the ego car)
-- Trained Machine Learning models​
+- Trained Machine Learning models
 	- **Pedestrian Detector** (a YOLO model trained using PyTorch)
-	- **Anomaly Detector** (a third party component from [Seldon](https://github.com/SeldonIO/alibi-detect))​
+	- **Anomaly Detector** (a third party component from [Seldon](https://github.com/SeldonIO/alibi-detect))

 ## 3.2 Process View
 The process view deals with the dynamic aspects of SMIRK including an overview of the run time behavior of the system.
 The overall SMIRK flow is as follows: